Earle Birney: Life

 Birney was born in Calgary in what was then the District of Alberta, and raised on a farm in Erickson, near Creston, British Columbia.
 His childhood was somewhat isolated.
 After working as a farm hand, a bank clerk, and a park ranger, he went on to college to study chemical engineering, but graduated with a degree in English.
 He studied at the University of British Columbia, the University of Toronto, the University of California, Berkeley and the University of London.

 During his year in Toronto he became a Marxist–Leninist.
 Through a brief and quickly annulled marriage to Sylvia Johnston, he was introduced to Trotskyism.
-In the 1930s he was an active Trotskyist in Canada, the United States and Britain, and was the leading figure in the Socialist Workers League, but he disagreed with the Trotskyist position on World War II and left the movement.
+In the 1930s, he was an active Trotskyist in Canada, the United States and Britain, and was the leading figure in the Socialist Workers League, but he disagreed with the Trotskyist position on World War II and left the movement.

 During the conflict, he served as a personnel officer in the Canadian Army, an experience that he used in his 1949 novel, Turvey.

 In 1946, Birney began teaching at the University of British Columbia, "where he founded and directed the first Canadian creative writing programme."
 His work led to the establishment of Canada's first Department of Creative Writing at UBC.

+The American poet William Stafford was a friend and correspondent of Birney's, writing the introduction to his 1968 poetry collection Memory No Servant.

 In 1995, Birney died of a heart attack.

 Writing

 Fiction

-Birney's World War II experiences inspired the creation of the title character of his comic military novel, Turvey (1949), a saga of one hapless soldier's struggle to get to 'the sharp end' of the fighting in the Netherlands and Germany during 1944–45.
+Birney's World War II experiences inspired the creation of the title character of his comic military novel, Turvey (1949), a saga of one hapless soldier's struggle to get to 'the sharp end' of the fighting in the Netherlands and Germany during 1944–1945.
 The character of Turvey is a fascinating melange of country boy innocent, common sense utilitarian and town fool, and seems to have been fashioned as a foil to the eccentrically pseudo-sophisticated Canadian military life as illustrated in the novel.
 The book has been described as "uproariously ribald", winning the Stephen Leacock Medal for Humour.
 Turvey was a hit in Canada, selling 30,000 copies.

 Birney published his second novel, Down the Long Table, a Marxist novel about the Great Depression, in 1955.
 It did not match the first novel's success.